Trusts – Questions and Answers

 - Depending on how it’s established, a trust may not be considered part of the taxable estate, so fewer taxes may be due upon your death.

-- Revocable or living trust: It allows you to modify or end the trust.
-It can help transfer assets outside of probate after your death and allow you to retain control of the assets during your life.
+- Revocable or living trust: This trust allows you to modify or end the trust during your lifetime.
+It can help transfer assets to beneficiaries outside of probate after your death, and it allows you to retain control of the assets during your life.
 The trust can be dissolved at any time if your circumstances or desires change.
 These trusts often become irrevocable (see below) when the grantor dies.
 You can be the trustee (or co-trustee with another person), maintain control over the trust and make provisions for a successor trustee if you become incapacitated or die.
-These trusts can help avoid the probate process when assets are transferred, but can be subject to estate taxes and will be treated as one of your assets during your lifetime.
+The drawback is that a living trust can be subject to estate taxes and will be treated as one of your assets during your lifetime.

 - Irrevocable trust: This type of trust can’t be changed by the grantor after it’s created.
 While this loss of control is a negative factor, the benefits are that it generally transfers your assets out of your estate and potentially out of the reach of estate taxes and probate.
 If your goal is to reduce your estate tax liability, this is an option you should consider.
 It may also shelter your assets from legal judgments against you and can be part of Medicaid planning.